garbo999/garbo999.github.io/_posts/2017-05-22-new-machine-translation-blog.markdown

 3. Study language models with SRILM
 4. Figure out how GIZA++ (MGIZA) really works
 5. Implement algorithms for IBM models 1 to 5
-6. Document some of the many Linux insights needed to efficiently work with Moses and related tools
+6. Document Linux tips needed to efficiently work with Moses and related tools